Felixburton7/mdcath_sampling/README.md

 Below is the updated README with the mermaid diagram fixed by replacing HTML line breaks with plain text formatting.
-This should render correctly on GitHub:
+This version should now render correctly on GitHub:

 ---